Links on Android Authority may earn us a commission. Learn more.

 The case design has received a minor update, too.
 The corners of the case are softer and more rounded than on the Series 6.
 Again, it’s something you might not even notice unless you had two Apple Watches side by side.
 The case is a bit bigger, though, but only by about 1mm.

-Moving underneath the external design, the Series 7 received virtually no internal hardware upgrades this year.
+Moving underneath the external design, the Series 7 received virtually no internal hardware upgrades.
 The watch is powered by the Apple S7 chip, which is based on the same CPU architecture found in the Series 6’s S6 chipset.
 Apple estimates performance between the two SoCs is about the same, although the S7 boasts a few battery-improving tweaks to compensate for the Series 7’s larger display.

 I had no issues with performance throughout the testing period.
 Opening and switching between apps, summoning Siri, and navigating with Google Maps were all smooth as can be.

-Unfortunately, one of the major pain points for Apple Watch users is still nearly unchanged from last year.
+Unfortunately, one of the major pain points for Apple Watch users is still nearly unchanged from the Series 6.
 The Series 7 Apple Watch’s battery life will last you a little more than a day, or about 18 hours of usage.
 Between notifications, the occasional Siri query, and working out, you’ll probably find yourself throwing the watch on its charger for a few minutes before you go to bed.

 Related: The best Apple Watch chargers